 Dr. Lehana Thabane

-Dr Lehana Thabane is a Professor of Biostatistics and Associate Chair of the Department of Health Research Methods, Evidence and Impact (Formerly the Department of Clinical Epidemiology and Biostatistics, Associate member of the following Departments; Pediatrics, Anesthesia, Rehabilitation Science, Nursing, Medicine, Family Medicine, Surgery and Psychiatry at McMaster University (Hamilton, Ontario, Canada).
+Dr Lehana Thabane is a Professor of Biostatistics and Associate Chair of the Department of Health Research Methods, Evidence and Impact (Formerly the Department of Clinical Epidemiology and Biostatistics), Associate member of the following Departments; Pediatrics, Anesthesia, Rehabilitation Science, Nursing, Medicine, Family Medicine, Surgery and Psychiatry at McMaster University (Hamilton, Ontario, Canada).
 He is the Director of Biostatistics at St Joseph’s Healthcare—Hamilton (Ontario, Canada) and Senior Scientist at the Population Health Research Institute of the Hamilton Health Sciences and McMaster University.
 Dr Thabane has been the lead/senior biostatistician for over 80 externally funded grants.
 He is a research methodologist with research interests in biostatistics and clinical trials.
 He collaborates with researchers in primary care, HIV-AIDS, evidence-based medicine and health technology assessment, and has provided statistical leadership in several major Canadian-led trials including the COMPETE II, COMPETE III, CHAT, CHAP and VISION trials.
-He has co-authored over 200 publications in peer-reviewed journals and over 300 abstracts presented at national and international meetings.
+He has co-authored over 470 publications in peer-reviewed journals and over 500 abstracts presented at national and international meetings.

 He is a member of several professional associations that include the International Statistical institute, American Statistical Association, International Society of Clinical Biostatistics, and the Society for Clinical Trials.
 He also served on the panels of many national granting agencies such as the CIHR Clinical Trials panel (as Scientific Officer and Chair), the Canadian Breast Cancer Research Foundation (as member) and the Ontario Ministry of Research and Innovation Young Investigator Awards panel (as member).
 He is currently the chair of CIHR HIV Clinical Trials Network (CTN) Scientific Review.